-As we note the greater context of the entire chapter 17 of I Kings, we will see how this account is sandwiched between Elijah telling King Ahab a drought would be coming upon the land by command of the LORD (vss.
-1-7) and the account of Elijah raising the Widow of Zarephath’s son from the dead (vss.
-17-24).
+As we note the greater context of the entire chapter 17 of 1 Kings, we will see how this account is sandwiched between Elijah telling King Ahab a drought would be coming upon the land by command of the LORD (verses 1-7) and the account of Elijah raising the Widow of Zarephath’s son from the dead (verses 17-24).
 This is an extremely important chapter and it speaks to the motif of DEATH and RESURRECTION in a powerful way.

-Now as we consider the second section of our text for today, the Widow of Zarephath is prepared to die from the famine after her and her son’s last supper.
-But, Elijah keeps this from happening—indeed he saves her life, raises her from certain death—by giving flour and oil for as long as the famine continues.
-This is a powerful theme in this chapter and there are many connecting points throughout Scripture which speak the same message of Death and Resurrection—most important, of course, is the message of The One who has saved us from death and the grave and gives us new life—baptismal life and everlasting life.
+As we consider the second section of our text for today, the Widow of Zarephath is prepared to die from the famine after her and her son’s last supper.
+But the Lord through Elijah keeps this from happening.
+Indeed, He saves her life and raises her from certain death—by giving flour and oil for as long as the famine continues.
+This is a powerful theme in the chapter and there are many connecting points throughout Scripture which speak the same message of Death and Resurrection.
+Most important, of course, is the message of the One who has saved us from death and the grave and gives us new life—baptismal life and everlasting life.
 Here is our Christological basis for preaching this text.

 17:8 דְבַר-יְהוָה “the Word of the LORD” The text seems to indicate that Elijah is sent to this specific widow by the LORD, and this is the first time he has met her.

 17:9 קוּם Qal imperative: “Arise! ; rise up!”